A feast for Dad starts with Dad and includes the whole family..

 BB has been celebrating the past 20+ years of Father’s day at the San Francisco Wine Competition as a judge.
 I remember when Trevor was 3 years old and BB was first invited to sit in on a panel.

 “Can I sit in on a wine judging panel on Father’s Day this year?” he asked with a please in his voice.

 “Sure, it’s Father’s Day, you should do what you like” I replied.
 And so a tradition was born.

-When Trevor was little, he and I would go along for the weekend, enjoying the Father’s Day Jazz Brunch at the Nikko hotel while BB labored away tasting red after red wine…coming in to show us his purple wine stained teeth.
+When Trevor was little, he and I would go along for the weekend, enjoying the Father’s Day Jazz Brunch at the Nikko hotel while BB labored away tasting red after red wine…coming in to show us his purple wine-stained teeth.
 That was/is Father’s day.

 This year will be the first year he will miss the wine comp.
-And the reason for missing it is a good one – we will be traveling to Pomona, Cal Poly Pomona, to be exact, to celebrate our son’s graduation from college – and then traveling on to Hawaii for a week of biz then a week of fun as we celebrate our 25th wedding anniversary.
+And the reason for missing it is a good one – we will be traveling to Pomona, Cal Poly Pomona, to be exact, to celebrate our son’s graduation from college – and then traveling on to Hawaii for a week of biz than a week of fun as we celebrate our 25th wedding anniversary.